FTMBA Recognized in Princeton Review’s “Best Business Schools in 2022” Categorical Rankings

 The ranking by Princeton Review recognizes the number of resources available for students of color, which is largely due to the efforts the Mason School has made to create spaces to learn, network, and grow academically and professionally.

 “It’s really easy to say we’re a diverse community but when people come here, we want to create a holistic experience where students feel included in the academic, social, and professional aspects of the program,” said Carlane Pittman, Assistant Dean, MBA Programs.
-“There has been a shift in higher education to focus on inclusion through education, programing, and simply engaging with students in an authentic way.
+“There has been a shift in higher education to focus on inclusion through education, programming, and simply engaging with students in an authentic way.
 We really want to prepare students for today’s workforce and there is a standard set by employers that they are well-versed in these subjects.”

 Many of the new efforts are student-led.
 The MBA Association established a Diversity & Inclusion committee to create a safe space where students could productively address concerns and promote change throughout the Mason School.
 Additionally, a group of current and recent FTMBA students reestablished the Black Business Student Association as a way for students across campus to socialize and network.